First Impressions: HanRongDa HRD-757

 “Radio waves sound like lamp”

 All radios I’ve encountered with MP3 play capability also have a rudimentary equalizer setting that doesn’t work with the radio, only the TF card play.
-That’s not true there here; the equalizer, controlled by “MOD” button, gives 7 different tone settings that work with the radio.
+That’s not true there here; the equalizer, controlled by “MOD” button, gives 7 different tone settings (separate from the MP3 settings) that work with the radio.

 My first impression of the audio was that it was tinny with significant high frequency hiss, but then I tuned to WWV and I could feel the 100 Hz subcarrier, so there is bass.
 That was before I discovered that the equalizer settings worked with the radio.
 Some settings cut back on the treble and make it sound better.
 With headphones (not included) it sounded good, like most radios.